Update: Breast cancer disparities in Black Americans

 In its 2020 report, “Cancer Disparities Progress Report,” the AACR states the following:

-“Cancer health disparities are adverse differences between certain population groups in cancer measures such as number of new cases, number of deaths, cancer-related health complications, survivorship and quality of life after cancer treatment, screening rates and stage at diagnosis.”
+“Cancer health disparities are adverse differences between certain population groups in cancer measures such as number of new cases, number of deaths, cancer-related health complications, survivorship and quality of life after cancer treatment, screening rates and at diagnosis.”

 This review focuses on breast cancer health disparities in Black women in the United States.
 The report discussed: